Monday PM Forecast: showers and storms to increase this week

 Next 24 Hours: Tonight will be mostly clear and muggy with low temperatures in the mid to upper 70s.
 Tuesday will be partly sunny with high temperatures racing into the low 90s by early afternoon.
 Isolated showers and thunderstorms will pop in response to the daytime warming, but many locations will still miss the rain.

 Up Next: A weak area of low pressure will meander near the southeast Louisiana coast through the end of the week.
-This feature has a low chance of tropical development, but whatever happens with it does not change the forecast for a few rounds of rain.
+This feature has a low chance of tropical development, but whatever becomes of will not change the forecast for a few rounds of rain.
 Wednesday through Friday, scattered to widespread showers and thunderstorms will develop, especially with daytime heating.
 Any thunderstorms will be capable of dropping a lot of rain in a short time, which could lead to some street and poor drainage flooding.
 The rainfall forecast is for 1-2 inches north and west of Baton Rouge, about 2-4 inches in and around the city, and 5-7 inches south and east of Baton Rouge.
 Any shift in the position of the area of low pressure would alter the forecast and expected rain, so stay in touch.
 CLICK HERE for your detailed 7-Day Forecast.

 The Tropics: A broad trough of low pressure currently located over the northern Gulf of Mexico is producing a large area of disorganized showers and thunderstorms.
 There is a 30 percent chance of some gradual development of this system if it can remain offshore while it meanders near the northern Gulf of Mexico coast through the end of the week.
 Regardless of development, heavy rains will be possible along portions of the northern Gulf coast from Louisiana to the Florida Panhandle over the next several days.